raythurman2386/Notes/Blog Post Ideas/Windows.md

 This tutorial will focus mainly on VS Code and Windows 10.
 I will have other guides and walkthroughs for Mac OSX and Linux as well.

+Use this walkthrough as a guide till you are more comfortable with these steps and start to customize these instructions to your likings.

+This is a somewhat barebones setup but this will work very well with what you will be doing at Lambda School.

 ## I will show you how to:
 - How to Install WSL